dvjhvj/oop_ass2/README.md

      - `fileName` = the name of the executable (you can choose another name, but usually keep it the same as your source file for clarity).

 ## 🤖 About the using AI in learning and doing process

+The AI tool I used most frequently is **ChatGPT**.
+In this assignment, AI mainly supported me in **English writing** rather than coding.

+- **Advantages:**
+  - These exercises are fundamental, so it was straightforward to write the code myself according to each requirement.
+  - I had already practiced using Markdown in a previous semester, which made it easier to format this README file.

+- **Challenges and how I addressed them:**
+  - **Variable naming in English:** sometimes I had no ideas for meaningful names → AI provided suggestions.
+  - **English writing in Notes and the README file:**
+    - Sometimes I first wrote in Vietnamese and then asked AI to translate it into English (applied in Section 3).
+    - Other times I drafted the content in English based on my vocabulary and ideas, then asked AI to shorten and refine it (applied in Section 2).
+  - **Markdown formatting:** I outlined the structure I wanted, then asked AI to generate a proper layout (applied in the introduction section).